Florida

 Delaware apostille requests are often business-record focused and require careful separation between certified records and signer-created documents.

-Common documents: Delaware business records, certified copies, status documents, formation records, registered-agent or address-adjacent questions, USPS Form 1583/mailbox questions, and related company paperwork for international use.
+Common documents: Delaware business records, certified copies only, apostilled certified copies, certificate of status, formation records, registered-agent or address-adjacent questions, USPS Form 1583/mailbox questions, and related company paperwork for international use.

 Timing: Notary Geek generally orders Delaware apostilles and certified Delaware documents only when the Delaware 24-hour rush tier or higher service level is being used.
-In most handled Delaware matters, the rush tier is 24-hour and the practical customer turnaround is usually around three days after the route and document availability are confirmed.
+In most handled Delaware matters, the practical customer turnaround is usually around three days after the route and document availability are confirmed, though the 24-hour state tier can sometimes place the completed packet in Notary Geek's hands as soon as the next day.

 Keep in mind: Ordinary non-rush Delaware orders are usually better handled directly through the Delaware source office or another self-service path.
-Business-record timing can change around state office handling and courier needs, and the three-day practical turnaround is an operating expectation rather than a state guarantee.
+Business-record timing can change around state office handling, eCorp portal availability, and courier needs, and the three-day practical turnaround is an operating expectation rather than a state guarantee.
 Many Delaware customers are forming or have recently formed companies and may also be choosing addresses, mailboxes, or registered-agent services.
 Confirm the document type and company status before assuming a timeline.
+A Delaware state-issued company record and an eligible signer-created document in the same package may use different apostille states.
+Scan-back is useful but still a packet-handling issue; outsourcing receipt, scanning, and reshipping through a mailbox-style setup can add cost, delay, and support friction compared with a managed route.

-Source confidence: medium-high for Notary Geek operating scope on Delaware rush handling; official Delaware timing, fees, and document eligibility still need confirmation before quoting
+Source confidence: medium-high for Notary Geek operating scope on Delaware rush handling, portal-availability friction, and FedEx/account return behavior; official Delaware timing, fees, portal status, and document eligibility still need confirmation before quoting

 Last reviewed: 2026-05-10